aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 | **MLAG iBGP Peering (interface vlan 4093)**         | **(Leaf switches)**         |
 | DC1                                                 | 10.255.1.96/27              |

-### BGP Design
+### BGP design

 The following drawing shows the BGP Design used in this example.
 The orange dashed lines illustrate the eBGP point-to-point peerings used for the underlay, while the blue dotted lines illustrate the eBGP multi-hop peerings between Loopback0 interfaces used for the EVPN overlay.
-Finally, the green dashed lines illustrate the iBGP peerings between MLAG peers:
+Finally, the green dashed lines represent the iBGP peerings between MLAG peers:

 ![Figure: Arista BGP Design](images/single-dc-bgp.png)

 ### Basic EOS config

-Basic connectivity between the Ansible host and the switches must be established manually before Ansible can be used to push configuration.
-The following must be configured on all switches:
+Basic connectivity between the Ansible host and the switches must be established before Ansible can be used to push configurations.
+You must configure the following on all switches:

 - A hostname configured purely for ease of understanding.
 - An IP enabled interface - in this example the dedicated out-of-band management interface is used.